nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: Saving invalid commands:**

 * **Alternative 1 (chosen choice):** Invalid commands are saved in the command history.
-    * Pros: Allows the user to navigate to an invalid command and modify it, before re-executing it.
+    * Pros: Allows the user to navigate to an invalid command and rectify before re-executing it, so that the user does not have to retype the entire command.
-    * Cons: May clutter the command history.
+    * Cons: Clutters the command history.

 * **Alternative 2:** Invalid commands are not saved in the command history, only valid commands are saved.
-    * Pros: Will use less memory.
+    * Pros: Uses less memory, command history is not cluttered with incorrect commands.
-    * Cons: Does not allow the user to modify an incorrect command.
+    * Cons: Does not allow the user to access and rectify a previous incorrect command.

 **Aspect: Saving empty commands:**

 * **Current choice:** Empty commands are not saved in the command history.
-    * Rationale: Does not clutter the command history.
+    * Rationale: To not clutter the command history.

 **Aspect: How many commands to be supported:**

 * **Current choice:** 1000 commands.
     * Rationale: To keep memory usage low, minimise the number of commands saved in the history.
-1000 commands is a reasonably large enough number of commands to store and is sufficient for even advanced users.
+1000 commands is a reasonably large enough number of commands to store and is sufficient even for advanced users.

 ### Sorting Task List

 #### Sorting Implementation

-This section details how the sorting of the tasks is implemented.
+This section details how the sorting of tasks is implemented.
 The sorting of contacts is a slightly simplified version.

-The sorting of task list is facilitated by `ModelManager`.
-It implements `Model`, and contains a `filteredTasks` list which is the task list of TaskBook in a `FilteredList` 'wrapper' from `javafc.collections.transformation`.
+The sorting of tasks is facilitated by `ModelManager`.
+It implements `Model`, and contains a `filteredTasks` list which is the `TaskList` of TaskBook in a `FilteredList` 'wrapper' from `javafc.collections.transformation`.

 A second field, `sortedTasks`, then stores `filteredTasks` wrapped in a `SortedList` from `javafx.collections.transformation`.
-Operations done on `filteredTasks` will be reflected in `sortedTasks` as the latter is the former with a `SortedList` wrapper.
+Commands executed on `filteredTasks` will also be reflected in `sortedTasks` as the latter is the former in a `SortedList` wrapper.

-`SortedList` has the method `SortedList#setComparator(Comparator<? super E> comparator)` that will take in a comparator to sort the task list with.
-We thus implement the method `ModelManager#updateSortedTaskList(Comparator<Task> comparator)` to allow for setting of a comparator in `sortedTasks`.
+`SortedList` implements the method `SortedList#setComparator(Comparator<? super E> comparator)` that takes in a comparator used to sort the tasks.
+The method `ModelManager#updateSortedTaskList(Comparator<Task> comparator)` is thus implemented to allow for setting of a comparator in `sortedTasks`.

-When the comparator is null, `sortedTasks` will be of the same order as `filteredTasks`.
-The default list order is chronological, by date and time the tasks were added.
+By default, the sorting comparator is `null`. `sortedTasks` will be of the same order as `filteredTasks` in chronological order that the tasks were added in.

 The `Ui` displays the `sortedTasks` version of the task list by default on the right side panel.